-Our Nursing Program received accreditation by the Accreditation Commission for Education in Nursing (ACEN) in the Spring 2017.
+Our Nursing Program received reaccreditation by the Accreditation Commission for Education in Nursing (ACEN) in the Spring 2022.
 Successfully being granted the accreditation from ACEN was a huge accomplishment and one which our program is very worthy of achieving.
-The recent renovations of the program building, along with this national accreditation, has allowed us to continue providing a state-of-the-art, highly desired, quality Nursing Program on our campus.
-We believe the articulation agreement we established with Indiana University - South Bend to accept our nursing students upon graduation from SMC into their Bachelors of Science in Nursing program, along with the newly renovated state-of-the-art facility, enhances our ability to attract students into our program.
+The recent renovations of the program building, along with this national accreditation, has allowed us to continue providing a state-of-the-art, highly desired, quality Nursing Program on our campus and has enhanced our ability to continue attracting students into our program.

 High Wage.
 High Skill, High Demand Technology.
 Southwestern Michigan College prepares its graduates for high-wage, high-skill, high-demand occupations.
 One and two-year certificates, and two-year Associate of Applied Science degrees are available in six different fields of technology.
 Technical Advisory Committees composed of people with extensive background and experience in each technical field keep each occupational curriculum up-to-date with current industry standards.
-To accommodate some of these programs the College opened an M-TEC in

-2001 which currently houses the College's welding and robotics programs.
+To accommodate some of these programs the College opened an M-TEC in 2001 which currently houses the College's welding and robotics programs.
 Due to increased enrollment in the programs, we invested in upgrades and expansion of the welding labs over the past few years, as well as robotics training equipment, to meet this local need.